September 13, 2017

 February 08, 2014

-Peter Thompson, Vice President of the British Milers Club and Eugene, OR resident sent us in the following piece of remarkable Mile prep history.
-The images below were brought to his attention by Scott Krause who was at South Eugene HS in 1977.
+Peter Thompson, Vice President of the British Milers Club and Eugene, OR resident shared the following piece of remarkable Mile prep history.
+The image right was brought to his attention by Scott Krause who was at South Eugene HS in 1977.

-The Axeman of South Eugene High School represented by Billy McChesney (pictured left) and Dirk Lakeman (pictured right), compete in one of the last regular HS Mile races in Oregon at the District 5AAA track meet.
-The following year Oregon and...
+The Axeman of South Eugene High School represented by Billy McChesney (pictured left) and Dirk Lakeman (pictured right), in a photo finish, compete in one of the last regular high school Mile races in Oregon at the District 5AAA track meet.
+The following...

 February 03, 2014